cran-task-views/Distributions/Distributions.md

     p, q, r functions for composite models, folded models, skewed symmetric models and arctan models working with any distribution defined by its d, p, q, r functions.
+    `r pkg("ComRiskModel")` provides also G-transformed such as binomial-G, complementary negative binomial-G and complementary
+     geometric-G families of distributions taking baseline models such as exponential, extended exponential, Weibull, extended Weibull, Fisk, Lomax, Burr-XII and Burr-X.

 -   *Truncated distribution:* A generic code snippet is available [in the JSS](https://www.jstatsoft.org/article/view/v016c02) .
 This code is now available in two packages: `r pkg("truncdist")`